mk4528/Landcover-Change-Detection-from-Satellite-Images/README.md

 ### Project Objective
 - Establish a semantic segmentation model in a specific study area describing land cover change between two consecutive time points (such as landcover in year 2022 vs. year 2017).
-Specifically, we wish to detect the loss or gain of “tree canopy” land cover class.
+Detect the loss or gain of “tree canopy” land cover class.

 ####  Authors:
 + Ashkan Bozorgzad (ab5243)